mluerig/personal-homepage/_pages/research.md

   <div class="image-thumb" >
 		<a data-src="/assets/images/figures/butterflies03.jpg"
 		data-lightbox="isopods"
-		data-title="Feature spaces are explored with tangible traits related to coloration and patterning.">
+		data-title="We can then map out the feature space with tangible traits.">
 		<img>
 		</a>
 		<div class="caption"></div>